 - (1) The Chapters I (General provisions) and VII (Final and transitional provisions) shall apply when performing any investment service for which the Bank and the client concluded an appropriate agreement, unless an individual provision of the General Terms and Conditions explicitly stipulates a specific service.
-Other provisions of the General Terms and Conditions shall be used for the investment service which is defined in the title of the chapters of the General Terms and Conditions or in an individual provision and for which the Bank and the client concluded an appropriate agreement. - (2) The legal and other internal regulations of the Bank (rules, instructions, policies etc.), stated in any documents of the Bank shall be used in accordance with their applicable content.
+Other provisions of the General Terms and Conditions shall be used for the investment service which is defined in the title of the chapters of the General Terms and Conditions or in an individual provision and for which the Bank and the client concluded an appropriate agreement.
+The same applies to transactions referred to in the first paragraph of Article 21 of these General Terms and Conditions. - (2) The legal and other internal regulations of the Bank (rules, instructions, policies etc.), stated in any documents of the Bank shall be used in accordance with their applicable content.